dance858/Toeplitz-covariance-estimation/README.md

 ### MATLAB <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/matlab/matlab-original.svg" height="20"/>

 ## Citing
-If you find this repository useful, consider giving it a star.
+If you find this repository useful, please consider giving it a star.

-If you wish to cite our work, please use the following BibTex entry.
+If you wish to cite our work we ask you to use the following BibTex entry.

 ```
 @article{CederbergXXX,